Parsa307/Il2CppDumper/README.md

 Unity il2cpp reverse engineer

-This project has been forked and maintained by Parsast to ensure continued support and development.
+This project has been forked and maintained by Parsa307 to ensure continued support and development.

 🔧 Intended Use:
 This tool is strictly intended for single-player game modding and educational research.